 For the foregoing reasons, SPH requests that the Commission issue an Order under Section 6(c) of the Act exempting SPH from all provisions of the Act.
-SPH submits that such an Order is necessary or appropriate in the public interest and is consistent with the protection of investors and the purposes fairly intended by the provisions of the Act.
+SPH submits that such an Order is necessary or appropriate in the public interest and is consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the Act.
 Further, SPH requests that the Commission issue an Order under Section 45(a) of the Act granting confidential treatment of the Supplemental Material.
-SPH submits that the publication of such information is neither necessary nor appropriate in the public interest or for the protection of investors.
+SPH submits that public disclosure of the Supplemental Material is neither necessary nor appropriate in the public interest or for the protection of investors.